Speak to an expert

 Once research is complete and you decide that EDF Heat Pumps is the right choice, you are now ready to place your order.

 Your journey begins by securing your order with a 10% deposit.
-In most cases the deposit is paid over the phone by Credit or Debit card*, or if you prefer you can make a bank transfer.
+In most cases, you can pay the deposit by phone using a credit or debit card.
+If you prefer, you can also make a bank transfer.
 You will then be sent a Contract and consent form, for you to fully complete, express sign and return.

 Once deposit has been made, we will then register you with HIES Consumer Protection.
-We will send you an email introducing you to your designated member of our pre-assigned Customer Operations team, they will be your main point of contact and customer liaison until completion of your installation.
+We will send you an email to introduce your assigned member of our Customer Operations team.
+They will be your main contact until your installation is complete.
 The Operations team are responsible to ensure your journey continues smoothly and effectively.
-They will be in contact at various stages of your journey to arrange dates for technical assessments and installation and any other updates that may be required.
+They will contact you at different times during your journey.
+They will set dates for technical assessments, installation, and any other updates needed.

-Your designated member will also send you an email to ensure you are up fully updated with your progress and inform you at each stage of the installation, plus will also be available to take your calls and message throughout your journey.
+Your assigned member will send you an email.
+This will keep you updated on your progress.
+They will inform you at each stage of the installation.
+They will also be available to take your calls and messages during your journey.

 Agreeing an assessment and install date

-Your Customer Operations Liaison team will hand pick an installer from our national Heat Pump Installer Network (HPIN) that is best suited to both the specification of your heat pump system and your location.
+Your Customer Operations Liaison team will choose an installer from our national Heat Pump Installer Network (HPIN).
+They will find the best installer for you in your local area.

-Once we have a date from the installer, we will contact you to agree a date for their visit to your home whereby they will gather all the technical information, take photos, to enable our design engineers to carry out a technical assessment to establish the feasibility of installing a heat pump.
+Once we have a date from the installer, we will reach out to you.
+We will agree on a date for their visit to your home.
+During this visit, they will gather technical information and take photos.
+This will help our design engineers assess if installing a heat pump is possible.

-With regards to new build properties, it is possible for us to carry out the technical assessment and in house design process from detailed plans.
-However, will require to visit the site/property to discuss installation and further information that may be required nearer the first fix requirement.
+For new build propertie swe can carry out the technical assessment and in house design process from detailed plans.
+We will need to visit the site or property to discuss installation and gather more information before the first fix.

 New Build

 If you’re embarking on a new build project, we understand project time scales are different depending on where you are with the build.
-We also like to be prepared and help with the pace of your project, to do this we will get your design completed and signed off as soon as we can.
-This will enable the 1st fix which includes the plumbing & cabling to be installed where required, before the start of installation.
-Then when you have the electric and water connections ready, the 2nd fix which includes the heat pump installation and commissioning can be completed.
+We want to be ready and help with your project.
+To do this, we will finish your design as quickly as possible to get it approved.

-On the date and time, we agreed with you, your installer will visit your home to collect all the data, measurements, and photographs for our design team to carry out the system design.
+On the date and time we agreed on, your installer will come to your home.
+They will collect data, measurements, and photographs for our design team to use in the system design.

-The visit is purely for data collection and for the installer to notify the design team of any potential challenges and details to ensure the most effective installation of your new heating system.
+The visit is only for collecting data.
+The installer will also tell the design team about any challenges.
+This helps ensure the best installation of your new heating system.

-It is highly likely that you will have a few questions for the installer, however, until the system has been designed and planned there are some questions the installer will not be able to answer at this stage.
+You will probably have some questions for the installer.
+However, until the system is designed and planned, there are some questions the installer cannot answer right now.

 At this stage of the technical assessment, the installer is required to be with you for approximately 2 hours.
-They will require access to every room in the property to take measurements ie: the thickness of your walls, the levels of installation, the condition and insulation properties of your windows and will inspect many aspects of your existing plumbing and electrical supply, to ensure the understanding of your home requirements.
+They will need to access every room in the property.
+They will take measurements like the thickness of your walls.
+They will check the levels of insulation and the condition of your windows.
+They will also inspect the insulation properties of your windows.
+Additionally, they will look at many parts of your plumbing and electrical supply.
+This will help them understand what your home needs.

-The heat loss calculations are the most important part of the journey, the information gathered from the Technical Assessment Plans is used to precisely design and specify your heat pump system.
+The heat loss calculations are the most important part of the process.
+The information from the Technical Assessment Plans helps design your heat pump system precisely.

 The rate at which your home loses heat dictates the size and feasibility of the solution for your home.
 We will only ever install a heat pump in homes where the heat pump can efficiently overcome the heat loss in your home.

-In a vast majority of cases, after a successful heat loss calculation, our design engineers will complete a full system design, which will provide the installers with a comprehensive installation plan.
+In most cases, after a successful heat loss calculation, our design engineers create a complete system design.
+This design gives installers a detailed installation plan.
 This will ensure that we create the very best outcome for you and your home.

-This process not only ensures you have a warm home at all levels of comfort but also involves you in the locations of equipment, cylinders, pipework, cables etc. Making sure we get your approval before the installation design documents are sent to the installer, to ensure that there are no surprises on installation day.
-Its in your best interest as well as ours to make sure you give this process your full attention to ensure the allocation of your project may stop any delays and extra costs, if the design time is wasted.
+This process makes sure you have a warm home with comfort at every level.
+It also involves you in choosing where the equipment, cylinders, pipes, and cables go.
+We will get your approval before we send the installation design documents to the installer.
+This way, there will be no surprises on installation day.
+It is important for both you and us to pay full attention to this process.
+This will help avoid delays and extra costs if design time is wasted.

 Quality check

-Following the feasibility check and complete system design, you will be provided with the Design Document including the System Performance Estimate, and the Noise Assessment.
+After the feasibility check and full system design, you will receive the Design Document.
+This document will include the System Performance Estimate and the Noise Assessment.

 We will run through the location of the heat pump, components, both inside and outside of your home.
 We’ll also discuss the options of the base for the outdoor part of the heat pump.
 It may be that the heat pump can stand on an existing patio area.
-During this stage, we will be able to answer any specific technical questions regarding your system of the location of any of the component parts.
+At this stage, we can answer any specific technical questions about your system or the location of its parts.

-Once everything is agreed, we will ask you to sign everything off so that we can move on to the next stage and agree on installation date.
+Once we agree on everything, we will ask you to sign off.
+This will let us move on to the next stage and set an installation date.

 Install products purchased, delivered and confirmed